 The Best Telescope For Beginners

-Buying a telescope is an important first step towards a new level of appreciation for the night sky, and the wonders found within it.
+Buying a telescope is a crucial first step toward developing a deeper appreciation for the night sky and the wonders it holds.
 I was once in this position myself, and I found the number of telescope options overwhelming.

 From my experience, the best telescope for beginners is one that guides you through the process of learning the night sky in a straightforward and gratifying way.
-It’s easy to get swept away with an optical instrument that is likely too complex for a beginner to learn early on.
+It’s easy to get swept up in an optical instrument that’s likely too complex for a beginner to learn early on.

 Not only is it a humbling experience, but it’s also the best way to learn the night sky.
 By ‘star-hopping’ to your intended deep-sky target, you’ll learn the names of the brightest stars and the constellations and watch the sky change throughout the seasons.